COVID-19 Frequently Asked Questions

 The 2020 Baccalaureate Commencement ceremony, as well as graduate and law school graduation ceremonies, have been postponed.
 The preexisting Commencement Committee(s), inclusive of student representatives, will help plan the appropriate ceremonies.

-Plans are underway to celebrate the undergraduate and graduate Class of 2020 with a remote recognition event in May.
+Plans are underway to celebrate the undergraduate and graduate Class of 2020 with a homepage takeover the week of May 18th.
 Soon graduating seniors will receive an online survey that will help the University stage an official in-person Commencement later this year.
 Graduate ceremonies and recognition activities, including those at the School of Law, are still being developed.
 Students fulfilling the necessary academic requirements will graduate and receive their diplomas, on time, regardless of when or how Commencement occurs.

 How will May 2020 graduates be affected in the event Seton Hall’s operations are disrupted?